ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 })
 ```

 This is, however, a bit more verbose than using `waitForElementToBeRemoved()`.
-How you decide to run your tests is upto you.
+How you decide to run your tests is up to you.

 ### Instructions: